 Investing and financial planning is an art.
 It requires discipline and above all it needs to be revisited and tweaked as per changing scenarios of the economy.
 As we enter 2020 with hope for a progressive and growing economy, we need to account for various uncertainties.
 Falling interest rate is one such uncertainty and to plan for goals maturing in 2020 and short -term such as 5 years, you should certainly consider fixed income instruments.
+Yuva Nestham or Yuvanestham Scheme is s

 Fixed income instruments consist of Fixed Deposits, Post Office Monthly Income Schemes, Debt Mutual Funds and Systematic Deposit Plans.
 If you are ready to link your returns with the market, also look at Equity-linked Mutual Funds with an SIP.
+Fixed Deposit or mututal funds Scheme are different from Yuva Nestham or Yuvanestham Scheme, that is related to funding for youth who are looking for business opportunities.

 Let us look at these monthly investment schemes in detail.